Mathematical model: Elements of a mathematical model

 Mathematical models can take many forms, including dynamical systems, statistical models, differential equations, or game theoretic models.
 These and other types of models can overlap, with a given model involving a variety of abstract structures.
-In general, mathematical models may include logical models.
 In many cases, the quality of a scientific field depends on how well the mathematical models developed on the theoretical side agree with results of repeatable experiments.
 Lack of agreement between theoretical mathematical models and experimental measurements often leads to important advances as better theories are developed.
 In the physical sciences, a traditional mathematical model contains most of the following elements: